 I couldn’t be more surprised that I didn’t hit a snag or problem.
 It’s at least as beautiful as the pieces we saw at all those other stores, and so much more affordable.

 If you’re comparing pictures online, it’s a good idea to look at sites like James Allen.
-They provide a 360 degree view of their products, so its easier to see what you’re getting than with simple 2D pictures.
+They provide a 360 degree view of their products, making it easier to see what you’re getting than with simple 2D pictures.

 Since I had already seen pretty much the same exact men’s ring before, it made it easier for me to create a mental composite from 2D.
 Had I not, or if I had been shopping for an engagement ring with a diamond, the 360 degree view would have been something I mandated from my online jeweler.

 I did some price comparison after the holidays.
 I didn’t save any money by freaking out on Christmas Eve.
-I didn’t spend more, either, though.
+But I didn’t spend more, either.
 Prices on the products I was looking at were pretty much the same.

 Brick & Mortar vs Online Retailers